This article is part of a larger series on Retail Management.

 Paid plans from: $29

-If you’re not sure WooCommerce is right for you, see how it compares with our top free ecommerce website platforms.
+If you’re not sure WooCommerce is right for you, see how it compares with our top free ecommerce website builders.

-A majority of WooCommerce user reviews online say that it is the perfect ecommerce plugin for WordPress.
-It is easy to install and provides updates often.
-Most negative feedback, however, centers around how setting it up can be challenging for those that do not know custom coding or building websites.
-Reviews also say that while WooCommerce is free, its plugins can get expensive.
+The majority of WooCommerce reviews online note that it is the perfect ecommerce plugin for WordPress.
+It is easy to install and often provides updates.
+However, most negative feedback centers around how setting it up can be challenging for those who do not know about custom coding or building websites.
+WooCommerce users also say that while the plugin is free, its add-ons can get expensive.

 At the time of publication, WooCommerce reviews earned the following scores on popular user review sites:

 When reading through user reviews, I noticed some of these trends:

 Some plugins are expensive

 Works seamlessly with WordPress

 Platform can get clunky if too many integrations are installed

 WordPress and WooCommerce are excellent partners.
 If you are more comfortable running a site on WordPress or have an existing one, setting up a store within your site is the most practical choice.
 Since WooCommerce is native to WordPress, you get all of the most popular WordPress themes available.